Ancient Greek calendars: Attic

-The Attic calendar, otherwise known as the Athenian calendar, is one of the best known regions today.
+The Attic calendar, otherwise known as the Athenian calendar, is one of the best known regional calendars in Greece.
 There are numerous articles that can detail what the months are named and how the calendar came to be attested.
 The Attic calendar consisted of twelve months and twenty-nine to thirty days, much like the calendar now.
 Occasionally, the Attic calendar would be thirteen months and have an intercalary year to keep the festivals aligned with the differing seasons.
 Additionally, the Attic calendar created extra days to have the festivals align with the lunar cycle.

 Festival calendar

 With the festival version of the calendar, the months were named after the chief of the festival that corresponded to the lunar cycle.
-The years were also named after the Archon who had served that year (i.e. Eponymos Archon).
+The years were also named after an administrator, the eponymous archon, who had served that year.

 Months that had thirty days in them were referred to as Full months while months with twenty-nine days were referred to as Hollow months.
 This was due to the lunar cycle, and that two lunar cycles was approximately 59.06 days to them.
 There is additional evidence to suggest that the Attic months can be aligned with the months we have now for comparison.
 Such is as follows: